-The National Association of Social Workers is the largest membership organization of professional social workers globally, with approximately 150,000 members worldwide.
-NASW works to enhance its members' professional growth and development, create and maintain professional standards, and advance sound social policies.
-NASW has led the way in setting professional practice standards since the Code of Ethics was established in 1955.
-Texas is a state chapter member of NASW, and Amarillo is a branch member of NASW.
-Social Work students at WTAMU are highly encouraged to become members, attend NASW meetings, and participate in NASW workshops.
+The National Association of Social Workers is the largest membership organization of professional social workers in the world, with approximately 150,000 members worldwide.
+NASW works to enhance the professional growth and development of its members, to create and maintain professional standards, and to advance sound social policies.
+NASW has led the way in setting standards of professional practice since the establishment of the Code of Ethics in 1955.
+Texas is a state chapter member of NASW and Amarillo has a branch membership of NASW.
+Social Work students at WTAMU are highly encouraged to become members, attend NASW meetings and participate in NASW workshops.